pivotal-cf/pivnet-resource/README.md

 to the newly-created release.
 The MD5 checksum of each file is taken locally, and added to the file metadata in Pivotal Network.

-**Existing product files with the same AWS key will be deleted and recreated.**
+**Existing product files with the same AWS key will no longer be deleted and recreated.**

+**If you want to associate an existing product file with a new release, you can do so by specifying the existing AWS key when creating the release.
+This will no longer break past release associations.**

+**If the AWS key matches an existing file, but the SHA does not match, you will now receive an error and need to rename the file.**

 **Existing releases with the same version will be deleted and recreated.**